 4. Gravitational Tractor

-However,a lot of technological resources are on our disposal, and if we try to use it wisely and productively, then we can ensure humanity won’t suffer the same tragic fate as dinosaurs did 66 million years ago.
+However, a lot of technological resources are at our disposal, and if we try to use it wisely and productively, then we can ensure humanity won’t suffer the same tragic fate as dinosaurs did 66 million years ago.
 The truth is that everything depends on us.
 Everything depends on our commitment.
 Everything depends on our effort.
-And, at the end everything depends on our willingness to save humanity.
+And, in the end, everything depends on our willingness to save humanity.

-Leave behind your thoughts on the comments section below.
-Also subscribe with us for more interesting posts and stay tuned.
+Leave behind your thoughts in the comments section below.
+Also, subscribe to us for more interesting posts and stay tuned.